 An undergraduate thesis (also called Bachelor's dissertation) is a large academic writing piece that requires massive research on the chosen topic.
 It’s usually assigned during the final year of your degree program (undergraduate is for Bachelor’s degree).
 The topic choice depends on the interests of a student and the specialty one chooses.

 Writing an undergraduate thesis paper is a true challenge for every student.
 Even if you’re the best in class, this doesn’t mean the volume of work, research, and writing won’t be strenuous for you.
-If any further assistance is needed, a website that is specialized in writing thesis papers will be of great help!
+If any further assistance is needed, a good thesis writer will be of great help!

 What is an Undergraduate Thesis?

 An undergraduate thesis paper (also - a dissertation) is an important piece, like a term paper with double or triple the length, but there is no unique dissertation length.
 It’s focused on a narrow aspect of a subject and provides an opportunity to do extensive research and provide valuable results to the academic field.
 Some thesis papers or their parts are even published in scientific journals.

 A university supervisor, a specialist in the area, works with the student on every chapter of a thesis paper to develop the right style, adjust the length, and meet every requirement.

 How Does Undergraduate Thesis differ from Postgraduate Thesis?

 There’s a rough classification of thesis papers: an undergraduate thesis and a postgraduate thesis.
 The first one you write in the last year of the Bachelor’s program.
 It’s usually around 10,000 to 15,000 words.
 Postgraduate (Master’s, PhD programs) papers are significantly larger than any term paper you have to write during the first years of study.